Sundarwati Nawal Prabhakar

 Sundarwati Nawal Prabhakar (1922–2010) was an Indian National Congress politician from Delhi.
 She represented Karol Bagh in the 8th Lok Sabha.

 Early life

 Sundarwati was born on 9 September 1922 in Delhi.
-She received education till the under-metric level.
+She was educated privately.

 Career

 Sundarwati was involved in the Indian Independence movement and participated in the 1942 Quit India Movement.
 She volunteered for the Defence Fund during the Sino-Indian War (1962) and Indo-Pakistani War of 1965.
 In recognition for her social service, she was awarded a shield by the then Prime Minister of India.
 She was the director of Delhi Scheduled Castes Financial and Development Corporation and a member of the Delhi Metropolitan Council from 1972 to 1980 and 1982–84.
 She won the 1980 Indian general election and represented Karol Bagh in the 8th Lok Sabha.

 During her term as a Member of Parliament, Sunderwati served on the Committee on Private Members' Bills and Resolutions.
 She was also a member of the managing committee of the Shivaji College and the Social Welfare Board in Delhi.